sandeep-freshdesk/project_first_app/README.markdown

 == Welcome to Rails

-Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.
+ this is first tutorial to learn rails and right now we are editing the readme file after changing its name Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.